ska-telescope/developer.skatelescope.org/src/tutorial/vault-gitlab-integration.rst

 Having a stage to run on, we can set up a job to expose a secret as an environment variable:

 .. code-block:: yaml
+   :caption: Gitlab job using a secret as an environment variable

    vault-secret-env:
      stage: test-vault